Topics to watch for in Republican debate: inflation, Ukraine, abortion and more

 Special interest groups are far from satisfied with the pragmatism adopted by most candidates.
 The anti-abortion nonprofit group Susan B. Anthony Pro-Life America (SBA) has called on candidates to support a national abortion ban of at least 15 weeks if they wish to receive the group’s support.
 The refusal by some candidates has led to conflict with the organization.

-Only Hutchinson, Sen. Tim Scott (R-S.C.) and former Vice President Pence have said they would support abortion bans at the national level, with Scott supporting a ban at 15 weeks and Pence supporting a six-week national ban.
+Only Hutchinson, Sen. Tim Scott (S.C.) and former Vice President Mike Pence have said they would support abortion bans at the national level, with Scott supporting a ban at 15 weeks and Pence supporting a six-week national ban.

-In contrast to SBA, Students for Life Action is arguing that a 15-week ban is not enough, and is calling on candidates to express a full vision of “what a Post-Roe America should look like.
+In contrast to the SBA, Students for Life Action is arguing that a 15-week ban is not enough and is calling on candidates to express a full vision of “what a Post-Roe America should look like.”

 In anticipation of the debate, Planned Parenthood launched its first ad campaign of the 2024 presidential race in Wisconsin.